-One of the reasons Riga is such an Art Nouveau hot spot is that the city expanded a lot in the 1900s, when Art Nouveau was a popular style.
-There was also a lot of home-grown architects who put their stamp on the city.
-The most famous is Mikhail Eisenstein, father of the Soviet early film director, Sergei Eisenstein.
+One of the reasons Riga is such an Art Nouveau hot spot is that the city expanded a lot in the 1900s when Art Nouveau was a popular style.
+There were also a lot of home-grown architects who put their stamp on the city.
+The most famous of these architects is Mikhail Eisenstein, father of the Soviet early film director, Sergei Eisenstein.

 Here’s a view of the whole walking tour route:

-I suggest you start your Art Nouveau architecture walking tour at the Hotel Monika on Elizabetes Iela (Elizabetes street).
+I suggest you start this self-guided walking tour of Riga’s Art Nouveau architecture at the Hotel Monika on Elizabetes Iela (Elizabetes street).

 2. Riga Art Nouveau Museum (Riga Jugendstila Centrs)